About this dashboard

 Rounding: Percentage metrics are rounded to two decimal points.
 When 0.00% is shown, this denotes a percentage greater than zero, but less than 0.005%.
 Therefore, due to rounding these will appear as 0.00%.
 True zero values will have blank cells.

-Registration data are sourced from the Bureau of Infrastructure and Transport Research Economics Motor Vehicles, Australia Customised Data Extracts, and displayed using Australian Bureau of Statistics Postal Areas (POAs).
+Registration data are sourced from confidentialised data extracts from the Bureau of Infrastructure and Transport Research Economics Road Vehicles, Australia publications, and displayed using Australian Bureau of Statistics Postal Areas (POAs).

 State and Federal incentives

 The Australian Government, relevant state and territory governments.

 Research conducted by JATO Dynamics.

 The average conversion rate of each currency (Euro, US Dollar, New Zealand Dollar, Japanese Yen, Chinese Yuan, British Pound, and Norwegian Krone) has been calculated using data from Reuters for the trading days over which the vehicle data were extracted by JATO.